L1S69/CryptoPriceBot/README.md

 CryptoPriceBot is a Telegram bot that provides real-time cryptocurrency price data from CoinGecko API.
 It is built with Python and the Telebot library.

 ## Usage
+You can find running instance of this bot [here](https://t.me/cryptOwObot).

-To use CryptoPriceBot, follow these steps:
+To create your own instance of CryptoPriceBot, follow these steps:
 1. Clone this repository:
 ```
 git clone https://github.com/L1S69/CryptoPriceBot.git